-3.3 Homelessness Reduction Bill
+3.3 Homelessness Reduction Act 2017

-Through the Homelessness Reduction Bill, which is currently passing through Parliament, a number of amendments to Part 7 of the Housing Act 1996 are being considered which seek to strengthen the local authority duty to prevent homelessness.
+Through the Homelessness Reduction Act, a number of amendments to Part 7 of the Housing Act 1996 have been set out which seek to strengthen the local authority duty to prevent homelessness.
 Key measures include:

-- An extension of the period during which an authority should treat someone as threatened with homelessness from 28 to 56 days. - Clarification of the action an authority should take when someone applies for assistance having been served with a section 8 or section 21 notice of intention to seek possession from an assured shorthold tenancy. - A new duty to prevent homelessness for all eligible applicants threatened with homelessness. - A new duty to relieve homelessness for all eligible homeless applicants. - A new duty on public services to notify a local authority if they come into contact with someone they think may be homeless or at risk of becoming homeless - 3.4 Whilst the above measures will require changes to the way the Housing Options Service operates, the housing allocations policy also offers an opportunity to address the Council's prevention objectives by prioritising those at risk of homelessness. - 3.5 Policy fact sheets relating to the Homelessness Reduction Bill were published by DCLG in December 2016.
-The Bill, which has attracted Government and crossparty support, received its second reading on 28 October 2016 and it is expected to receive support to become an Act of Parliament during 2017.
+- An extension of the period during which an authority should treat someone as threatened with homelessness from 28 to 56 days. - Clarification of the action an authority should take when someone applies for assistance having been served with a section 8 or section 21 notice of intention to seek possession from an assured shorthold tenancy. - A new duty to prevent homelessness for all eligible applicants threatened with homelessness. - A new duty to relieve homelessness for all eligible homeless applicants. - A new duty on public services to notify a local authority if they come into contact with someone they think may be homeless or at risk of becoming homeless - 3.4 Whilst the above measures will require changes to the way the Housing Options Service operates, the housing allocations policy also offers an opportunity to address the Council's prevention objectives by prioritising those at risk of homelessness. - 3.5 Policy fact sheets relating to the Homelessness Reduction Act were published by DCLG in December 2016.
+The Act, which has attracted Government and crossparty support, is expected to be implemented in spring 2018.
+Relevant guidance is expected to be issued in autumn 2017.